natelistrom/natelistrom.github.io/_posts/2022-12-07-anecdote-reflection.md

 - Early in the story, there may be a statement of the thematic argument by a secondary character, which the protagonist will reject (or at least be unable to assume for herself). <sup>{% include anders-2011.html %}</sup> Right before their call to adventure in _Jurassic Park_, for example, Dr. Sattler teases Dr. Grant about having kids.
 He declines the notion.
 - In the later part of the second act, the protagonist will often face a "dark night of the soul." <sup>{% include snyder-2005.html %} Pages 86-89.</sup> Having tried everything her way and failed, she will have to grapple with the thematic argument, and, in a moment of insight, finally surrender and commit herself to it.
 In _Jurassic Park_, Dr. Grant's all is lost moment comes when one of the children's heart stops after he is shocked by high-voltage wires.
 Dr. Grant's desperation &mdash; and his ensuing joy when the child revives &mdash; demonstrate to both Dr. Grant and the audience that his relationship with children (and the future) is changing.
-- Then, at the climax, she will, in the words of screenwriter and director Craig Mazin, "embody the truth of the theme . . . through action." <sup>{% include mazin-2019.html %}</sup> In the climax of _Jurassic Park_, Dr. Grant once again finds himself in a position where he must risk his own life to save the kids, bodily placing himself in between them and a couple of clever and determined velociraptors.
+- Then, at the climax, the protagonist will, in the words of screenwriter and director Craig Mazin, "embody the truth of the theme . . . through action." <sup>{% include mazin-2019.html %}</sup> In the climax of _Jurassic Park_, Dr. Grant once again finds himself in a position where he must risk his own life to save the kids, bodily placing himself in between them and a couple of clever and determined velociraptors.

 Lastly, the protagonist's starting point and ending point across the entire span of the story create a comparison that demonstrates the thematic argument.